Updated March 6, 2023

-- Service strategy: All managers take guidance and create a service strategy which ensures that business can handle all costs and risks that are associated with it.
+- Service strategy: All managers take guidance and create a service strategy that ensures that the business can handle all costs and risks that are associated with it.

-- Service Design: It is the stage where business requirements are converted to technical requirements for that service and an architecture is defined for the same.
+- Service Design: It is the stage where business requirements are converted to technical requirements for that service, and architecture is defined for the same.

 - Continual Service Improvement: It is a reflective process that works with four stages to check the services are always aligned with the business needs.

 - Sharing and Communication: One of the major disadvantages of ITIL is knowledge gaps.
 This can create a huge problem and affect the entire organization.
-DevOps actively avoid this by separating workers into service delivery team and not process team which effectively collaborate and share information.
+DevOps actively avoid this by separating workers into the service delivery team and not the process team, which effectively collaborate and share information.